 This is a story about friendship.
 My buddy, Dennis, and I have known each other for 50 years.
 We flew Marine fighters, Pan Am airliners, and saw the inside of a lot of bars together.
-He’s something of a legend among his friends, and to get the flavor of our friendship I need to tell my favorite Dennis story.
+He’s something of a legend among his friends, but to understand our friendship I need to tell my favorite Dennis story.
 He calls it the “Checkpoint Panzer” incident.
 I think of it as “Dennis’s Escape from Freedom Run.”

-It happened after flying one night in West Berlin a few years before The Wall came down.
-The crew gathered at the Columbia Club, one of the US military clubs where the Pan Am guys had privileges.
-There was some drinking involved, a borrowed car, a dark night, and no adult supervision.
+One night after work, before the Berlin Wall came down, our flight crew gathered at the Columbia Club, one of several US military clubs where Pan Am pilots had privileges.
+On this particular night, there was some drinking involved, a borrowed car, a dark night, and no adult supervision.

 Encountering no other traffic, Dennis decided speed would make up for other deficiencies.
 To compound the problem as he approached the bridge he failed to notice the red and white steel crossing barrier, an array of cement blocks, and a cluster of uniformed guards.
 He hit the barrier with enough speed to shear the top off the Taunus and shatter the windshield but somehow avoid decapitation.